Fire Alarm Services · Connecticut

 What We Do for Fire Alarms

-• Code Compliant Design — shop drawings in accordance with NFPA-72 & the IBC, voltage-drop and battery calculations, sequence of operations, and AHJ submittal package
+• Fire Alarm Design — NFPA 72-compliant shop drawings, voltage-drop and battery calculations, sequence of operations, and AHJ submittal package prepared by Joseph Montuori, NICET Level IV, SET

-• Code Consulting — for property managers and GCs navigating CT amendments to NFPA 72
+• Code Consulting — for property managers, GCs, and architects navigating CT amendments to NFPA 72 and AHJ-specific documentation requirements

 Fire Alarm System Types We Work With

-We design, install, and service every commercially relevant fire alarm topology.
-We design, install, and service systems from all major UL-listed manufacturers.
+Titan designs and inspects every commercially relevant fire alarm topology, across all major UL-listed manufacturers.

 • Conventional Systems — zone-based panels, ideal for smaller facilities